-Each year since 1969 Stanford University has hosted a series of summer workshops in economic theory, mathematical economics, and related topics.
 From 1969 to 1988, the program was organized by the Economics Section of the Institute for Mathematical Studies in the Social Sciences (IMSSS), headed by Mordecai Kurz.
-In 1989 this program was reorganized and re-assigned to the newly created Stanford Institute for Theoretical Economics (SITE).
-Past directors of SITE have been Paul Milgrom, Kenneth Arrow, Peter Hammond, Thomas Sargent, B. Douglas Bernheim, Ilya Segal, Matt Jackson and Kyle Bagwell of the Economics Department, along with Robert Wilson of the Graduate School of Business and Kenneth Judd of the Hoover Institution.
-The current director is Avner Greif.
+In 1989 the program was reorganized to its current formation as the Stanford Institute for Theoretical Economics.
+Past directors of SITE include Paul Milgrom, Kenneth Arrow, Peter Hammond, Thomas Sargent, B. Douglas Bernheim, Ilya Segal, Matt Jackson and Kyle Bagwell of the Economics Department, along with Robert Wilson of the Graduate School of Business and Kenneth Judd of the Hoover Institution.

 SITE is funded by grants from the National Science Foundation, the Stanford Institute for Economic Policy Research (SIEPR), and the Stanford University Graduate School of Business.